ibm-cloud-docs/containers/vpc_network_policy.md

 1. From the [Virtual private cloud dashboard](https://cloud.ibm.com/vpc-ext/network/vpcs){: external}, click the name of the **Default Security Group** for the VPC that your cluster is in.
 2. Click the **Rules** tab.
-3. VPC Gen 2 clusters that run Kubernetes version 1.18 or earlier only: Add a rule to allow incoming traffic requests through the `30000 - 32767` node port range on your worker nodes.
+3. Kubernetes version 1.18 or earlier only: Add a rule to allow incoming traffic requests through the `30000 - 32767` node port range on your worker nodes.
   1. In the **Inbound rules** section, click **Create**.
   2. Choose the **TCP** protocol, enter `30000` for the **Port min** and `32767` for the **Port max**, and leave the **Any** source enter selected.
   3. Click **Save**.